 Google and Bing publish guides that state precisely what they rate down for.
 Eventually these sorts of tactics will get a site penalized and shoved down in the rankings.

 Fortunately there’s hope for webmasters who have pages that have been rated down.
-According to the experts at Ducktoes Computer Services, natural white hat techniques that are approved by the search engines can help to have penalties removed.
+According to the experts, natural white hat techniques that are approved by the search engines can help to have penalties removed.
 Sites can then start to appreciate in the rankings once again.